Written by Ari Parker — Updated: Wednesday, July 20, 2022

 It is important to note that all the money you contribute to HSA is considered pre-tax dollars.
 However, you may be subject to tax penalties if your HSA contributions and your Medicare enrollment overlap.
 Our advisors at Chapter can help you break down the timelines to avoid this risk.

-If you need any other information, give us a call.
+If you need any other information, give us a give us a call at (855) 900-CHAP.
 It would be a privilege for our team to serve you.